PennyLaneAI/qml/demos_basics.rst

 exploring the tutorials below.

-The `Getting started`_ section is a great place to start if you've just discovered PennyLane and QML and want to learn more about the basics; or venture straight into the `Applications`_ section and explore how to implement trainable circuits for popular applications such as Variational Quantum Eigensolvers and Quantum Chemistry, using either simulators or near-term quantum hardware.
+The `Getting started`_ section is a great place to start if you've just discovered PennyLane and QML and want to learn more about the basics.
+Or venture straight into the `Applications`_ section and explore how to implement trainable circuits for popular applications such as Variational Quantum Eigensolvers and Quantum Chemistry, using either simulators or near-term quantum hardware.